andrewjosephlehmann/PhysicalPendulum/README.md

 # PhysicalPendulum
-The step for the Physical Pendulum built for the PHY324 course.
+The setup for the Physical Pendulum for the PHY324 course.

 <img width="526" alt="Screenshot 2025-03-26 at 19 32 58" src="https://github.com/user-attachments/assets/2317d2ae-17eb-4f89-a0ac-dcca59504d93" />

-The 3D models were printed at the Center for Entrepreneurship located at the Schwartz Reisman Innovation Campus at the University of Toronto, with Bambu Labs PLA basic and the Machine was the Bambu Lab X1 Carbon.
+The 3D models were printed at the Center for Entrepreneurship located at the Schwartz Reisman Innovation Campus at the University of Toronto.
+They were made with Bambu Labs PLA basic, and the Machine was the Bambu Lab X1 Carbon.